 Can I receive a PHEAA State Grant while taking distance education classes?

 PHEAA has a policy regarding distance education classes and distance education programs.
 PHEAA’s policy states that students must complete at least 50% of their coursework credits in a particular program of study (major) through classroom instruction.
-PHEAA defines classroom instruction to include “…faculty instruction within a laboratory, shop or hospital clinical setting.”
-PHEAA defines classroom instruction to exclude “…videotaped courses used in the home setting, correspondence courses, or on-line courses.”
-PHEAA considers hybrid courses as distance learning courses.
+PHEAA defines classroom instruction to include “…any experience that normally occurs in person within an educational institution under the supervision of a faculty member, in laboratories, shops, hospital/clinical settings, etc." Classroom instruction also includes "...internships, externships, and practicums, for which a student receives degree credit ..."
+PHEAA defines distance education instruction to include videoconferencing, webcasts, asynchronous on-line courses, etc. PHEAA considers hybrid courses that have more than 50% online instruction as distance learning courses.

 PHEAA's Pennsylvania State Grant Certification Procedures

 Students with PHEAA Grants must monitor the percentage of distance education course credits they take to ensure they do not exceed the 50% limit in their program of study.
 Credits earned from a prior program at the College may or may not impact the 50% limit in your current program.
 However, credits earned in a prior associate degree program are not considered in the % calculation for students enrolled in a bachelor degree program.
 The PHEAA policy does allow for exceptions for students with documented medical disabilities that prevent them from taking classroom courses.

 The policy also states that students enrolled in a program of study that is greater than 50% online are ineligible to receive PHEAA awards, with no exceptions.